Katherine Read, December 2017

 A source for more recent legislation is SafLii which covers case law and legislation from South Africa.

 For the current legislation there are several free resources on the internet.
 The two main ones are government websites.
 The South African Government Information site offers full text Acts since 1993 and Bills/draft bills since 1996-7 under the heading of documents.
-The South African Parliament site currently offers Bills and is planning to offer Acts in the near future.
+The South African Parliament site currently offers Bills and Acts from 1993-.

 In addition Acts Online is a commercial site which offers full text legislation conveniently arranged by subject.
 It does not however guarantee that all the the texts are fully updated